October 16, 2017. Yay, Chefs Plate! I really adore this cooking service and am happy to be cooking with them once more!

 Yay to another successful Chefs Plate meal! ^_^ Two more recipes to come this week!
 Watch out for the blog posts!

-Also, if you would like to try Chefs Plate for yourself, you can receive three free plates from me!
-You just have to go to this special link or go to chefsplate.com and input “#stenoodie” as the referral code.
-Either option will automatically deduct the three plates’ prices off your order.
+Also, if you would like to try Chefs Plate for yourself, you can receive four free plates from me!
+You just have to go to this special link or go to chefsplate.com and input “#freeplatesfromstenoodie” as the referral code.
+Either option will automatically deduct the four plates’ prices off your order.
 It’s really simple and you can try out their plates for free!
 Happy cooking! 🙂

 Just for fun, you can click here to see all of my previous Chefs Plate meals. ;D